Wayfinding-Software-Software/nodejs-template/README.md

 # Write new Tests

 You can create more tests in the `/tests/` directory and organize them however you like.
 Use the `homepage.test.js` as an example.
 Read more about the [Jest](https://jestjs.io/) Testing Framework.
-And just be sure to end each file with `.test.js`.
+And just be sure to end each filename with `.test.js`.